 How to make a kiss memorable -- and avoid kissing mistakes.

 "Put your whole body into the kiss," says Marilyn Anderson, author of Never Kiss a Frog: A Girl's Guide to Creatures from the Dating Swamp.
 "Without words, your lips should say, 'Baby, there's more where that came from!'
 There are ways to keep it fresh and new all the time."

 She suggests starting with gentle kisses on the neck, move up to the ear, then go to the lips.
 Take some small breaks and then come back to the lips.

-Don't get hung up on what a kiss might lead to.
+And don't get hung up on what a kiss might lead to.
 Enjoy it for its own sake.

-Falling Off the Kissing Wagon
+Don't Fall Off the Kissing Wagon

 "You've got to keep kissing in the game," Anderson says.
 "The emotional importance of a kiss is where it all begins and you shouldn't let it go just because you've known someone for a long time."

 "When my wife kisses me, it's like she's telling me, 'I love you' without words," Desmond says.

 Time hasn't made kissing ho-hum for Landau and his fiancée, either.

 "If anything, our kisses are better now than they were initially," Landau says.
 "We know each other on a much deeper level after two and a half years together.
 When we first kissed, there were sparks.
 Now, there are fireworks."